katzer/cordova-plugin-local-notifications/README.md

   }, success_callback, this)
 ```

-For the setting the channel, use `channelId` as the `channel` value when scheduling a notification.
+For setting the channel, use the `channelId` property when scheduling a notification.

 **Options for `importance`** [Documentation](https://developer.android.com/reference/android/app/NotificationChannel#NotificationChannel(java.lang.String,%20java.lang.CharSequence,%20int))
 0 IMPORTANCE_NONE